RehumanEng/RecoinTiers/README.md

 # Rehuman Recoin and Tier Service

-This service is responsible for qerying whether a user has hit the limits for being awarded Recoins.
+This service is responsible for querying whether a user has hit the limits for being awarded Recoins.

 ## Dependencies
 - Ruby 3.3.6